Back to blog

 Operational checklist:

-– Assets: 5–10 b-roll clips, clean UI capture, vertical crops, CTA end cards, deep links, and creator code.
+✅ Assets: 5–10 b-roll clips, clean UI capture, vertical crops, CTA end cards, deep links, and creator code.
+Tight UGC and creative production here is what keeps every cut on-brand and on-message.

 How should we track and attribute correctly?